 Sunday, Oct.
 14 vs. Rochester Americans (3 p.m.): The Sound Tigers will host their first-ever Car Cruise and Elvis Tribute Day this Sunday prior to the team's matchup against Rochester.
 Beginning at noon, the plaza will come to life with a magnificent showcase of automobiles, featuring hot rods from the past and present.
 In addition, Elvis Tribute Artist Jeff Krick will rock the plaza with a must-see concert at 1:30 p.m., highlighted by food and beverage specials during pre-game party.
 “Elvis” will also perform during the second intermission and the first 1,000 fans in attendance will receive a pair of Elvis sunglasses at the door.
 Tickets can be purchased via Ticketmaster.com or the Webster Bank Arena Click It or Ticket Box Office.

 News and Notes:

-The ECHL's Worcester Railers HC open their inaugural season this Saturday with a 7 p.m. faceoff against the Manchester Monarchs at the DCU Center.
-The Railers, which announced their new affiliation with the Sound Tigers and Islanders on April 28, 2017, are led by forwards Kellen Jones and Yanick Turcotte who were both loaned to Worcester from Bridgeport last week.
-Forwards Matt Lane and Jeff Kubiak, along with defenseman Mike Cornell, are also currently under contract with the Sound Tigers.
+The ECHL's Worcester Railers HC open their second season this Saturday with a 7 p.m. faceoff against the Reading Royals at Santander Arena.
+The Railers, which announced an affiliation extension with the Sound Tigers and Islanders on May 31, are led by forward Josh Holmstrom and goaltender Mitch Gillam who were both loaned to Worcester within the last two weeks.
+Defensemen Mike Cornell, Ryan MacKinnon, Tyler Mueller and David Quenneville are also currently under contract with the Sound Tigers.
 Quenneville was selected by the Islanders in the seventh round (#200 overall) in the 2016 NHL Draft and made his pro debut with Bridgeport at the end of last season.

 About the Bridgeport Sound Tigers